folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/readme.md

 ### Workload Notes

-Please see this document for the required back-end module environment variables, database connection stipulation, Java heap memory setting, and port to start the module Workload:<br/>
+-Please see this document for the required back-end module environment variables, database connection stipulation, Java heap memory setting, and port to start the module Workload:<br/>

 * [Module Metadata notes](module_metadata.md)